Egypt–Germany relations: History

 Egypt severed diplomatic relations with Nazi Germany on 4 September 1939, one day after the British declaration of war on Germany.
 German nationals in Egypt were interned and their property and businesses put in the care of a "Public Custodian for Enemy Assets".
+However, Egypt did declare war on Germany yet, frustrating British officials.
+On the orders of Joachim von Ribbentrop and Heinrich Himmler, Germany interned Egyptian citizens as a response to the interning of Germans in Egypt.
+Egyptian officials were able to secure the release of some Egyptian nationals, such as a Mohammed Helmy.
+During the war, there were secret contacts between Egyptian and German officials.
+In April 1941, the Egyptian ambassador to Switzerland told the Hungarian ambassador that "every Egyptian hoped that the Axis would win the war", but that Egypt expected independence if the Axis won.
+On 3 July 1941, Youssef Zulficar Pasha - the Egyptian ambassador to Iran - passed on a message from King Farouk to a German official in Iran.
+The message gave details of a British attack on Iran and, as the German minister reported: "the Ambassador asked to transmit the views of the King to the RAM [the Reich’s Ministry of Foreign Affairs], and to express in a telegram the King’s desire for open and loyal relations with Germany."
+Anwar Sadat, then an Egyptian officer, met with German spies in Operation Salam for a potential revolt in Egypt, but he was arrested and imprisoned for the rest of the war.
 In April 1941, King Farouk sent a secret note to the German leader, Adolf Hitler, "looking forward to seeing German troops victorious in Egypt as soon as possible and as liberators from the intolerably brutal English yoke".
 In his reply, Hitler expressed a desire for the "independence of Egypt".
 On 26 February 1945, towards the end of World War II, Egypt formally declared war on Germany.